Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: JC model for QRC

 In all cases, we fix the total number of readouts to $n=40$.
-We numerically solve Eq. \ref{master_eq} to obtain the readouts, which are mapped to the target output using Ridge regression.
-In Appendix \ref{observable2_compare}, we show the full list of operators we considered, and show their dynamical behaviour for random inputs.
+We numerically solve Eq. \ref{master_eq} to obtain the readouts, which are mapped to the target output using ridge regression.
+In Appendix \ref{observable2_compare}, we show the full list of operators we considered, and show their dynamical behavior for random inputs.
 Additionally, we present a comparison of the memory of QRC when using the elements $\rho^{b}_{i,j}$ themselves to form the readout layer.
-Our analysis shows that using the higher order bosonic operators leads to a better performance for nonlinear memory task, while for linear tasks both sets of observables have similar performance.
+Our analysis shows that for nonlinear memory task, using the higher order bosonic operators leads to a better performance compared to using the reduced density matrix elements.
+For linear tasks, both sets of observables have similar performance.

 In numerical simulations, the infinite Hilbert space of the bosonic mode is truncated to a finite-dimensional subspace, selected to ensure that the relevant system dynamics are faithfully preserved~\cite{kalfus_2022}.
 We observe that when $\kappa\leq 0.01$, the higher levels always have a small non-zero population, and it becomes numerically demanding to simulate the reservoir with a high number of bosonic levels.
 Therefore, we choose to work with $\kappa=0.1$, and we only work in the parameter regions in which $N=15$ levels are sufficient.
-Incidentally, this value of $\kappa$ is also optimum for a reasonably high truncation level of the bosonic mode, as we discuss in the Appendix \ref{sec:nlevel}.
+Incidentally, this value of $\kappa$ is also optimum for a reasonably high truncation level of the bosonic mode, as we discuss in Appendix \ref{sec:nlevel}.